UMCollab/ODM/README.md

 The gdm command requires credentials for an authorized Google service account.

+The bm command requires credentials for an authorized Box application.

 ### Azure AD 2.0

 * Register your client at https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade